Waste - Disposal

 Waste Management Licences are not normally needed for the following activities, but establishments or undertakings carrying out an exempted activity must be registered with SEPA/EA:

 It should be noted that an activity falling into one of the exempted categories will not necessarily be exempt and the Schedule to the Waste Management Licence Regulations 1994 should be checked.
 In most cases the exemptions do not apply where the types and quantities of waste may have environmental and health implications.
-Exemptions do not apply to Special Waste .
+Exemptions do not apply to Special/Hazardous Waste.

 Most waste from commerce and industry are Controlled Wastes, including materials that are to be recycled (see Waste Classification).
 Controlled waste includes waste arising from domestic, industrial and commercial premises as well as Special Waste (or Hazardous Waste) for which there are additional regulations.

 UK objectives are to reduce the amount of waste at source or recycle/reuse as far as possible.
 Waste disposal is seen as the final option.
-The two main options for waste disposal are:
+The three main options for waste disposal are:

-- Incineration, with or without Energy Recovery.
-All incineration and energy from waste options are waste reduction rather than disposal processes and require disposal of residues either to landfill (incinerator fly ash is a Hazardous Waste) or for other purposes such as road construction.
+• Incineration, with or without Energy Recovery.
+All incineration and energy from waste options are waste reduction rather than disposal processes and require disposal of residues either to landfill (incinerator fly ash is a Special/Hazardous Waste) or for other purposes such as road construction.
 Incineration without energy recovery is not generally considered to be a viable option.

-Although the amount dumped in landfill has been decreasing, Britain is facing fines from the European Union if it does not make further reductions.
+Although the amount dumped in landfill has been slowly decreasing, Britain is facing fines from the European Union if it does not make further reductions.
 The tax to dump rubbish in landfill sites is rising sharply.
-The cost went up on 1 April 2008 by £8 a ton, to £32, and will rise to almost £50 a ton over the next three years.
+The cost went up on 1 April 2010 to £48 a tonne; it will continue to rise by £8 a year until 2013.
+View information on Landfill Tax.

 The PPC Permit or Waste Management Licence will stipulate any requirements for air/water monitoring required.